ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 Stethoscopes, Pocket Masks and Laboratory Coat

 You will need to have your own stethoscope, pocket mask and laboratory coats for our clinical skills training.
+Advice about face coverings will be provided nearer to the time, in line with national guidance.
+Necessary Personal Protective Equipment (PPE) for clinical skills training will be provided.

 Where do I get a Stethoscope and Pocket Mask?